spacesuitdiver/travel-app/README.md

 ![new wireframe 1 copy 5](https://user-images.githubusercontent.com/34491285/42727900-50a19f6a-8774-11e8-9915-7010130cc58b.png)

 # Timeline
-## Phase 1 Where are you going?
-What Dates?
+## Phase 1
+* Choose your already planned travel
-* What you should wear if you are headed to Paris— pair with Weather
+* What you should wear if you are headed to Paris — pair with Weather API
-* Like what you see??

 ## Phase 2
-* Ready to book your trip? — hotel, air, restaurants, experiences
-* Is this fashionista ready to fly away?

-### Step 1
-* Where are you going to go?
-When are you going to go?

-### Step 2
-* Book your flight
-* Book your hotel

-### Step 3
-* What are you going to wear?

-### Step 4
-* What are you to do/eat?
+* We'll book the trip for you
-* airbnb for experiences and food
+* Add additional experiences like airbnb, trip advisor, food options, etc
-* trip advisor

 # Roles
 - Leslie: Lead Backend Developer